 What is the culture like in Sabah/ Malaysia?

-- Religion– Malaysia is a multicultural but predominantly an Islamic country.
-You should respect local traditions, customs, laws, and all religions at all times and be aware of your actions to ensure that they don’t offend others, especially during the holy month of Ramadan or if you intend to visit religious areas.
+- Religion– Malaysia is a multicultural but predominantly Islamic country.
+You should respect local traditions, customs, laws, and all religions at all times and be aware of your actions to ensure that they don’t offend others, especially during the holy month of Ramadan or if you intend to visit religious sites.
 You should also dress modestly, particularly in conservative and rural areas and when visiting places of worship.

 - Greetings– Many Malaysians greet each other with a light handshake.
 Watch what happens and follow their lead.
 Be aware that some individuals prefer not to shake hands with members of the opposite sex, so it is always safer to let them initiate the greeting.
 In business culture, it is quite hierarchical so make sure to treat persons of senior rank with respect.

 - Public Display of Affection – Intimate behaviours in public are discouraged, particularly in rural and less liberal areas.

 - Food & Beverage– Muslims consume halal food (permissible by Muslim law) and only dine in restaurants that are certified Halal.
 They do not consume pork and alcohol.
 Hindus do not consume beef.
 If you are offering food to others, consider their religions.
 You are allowed to eat all kinds of food but be mindful of your surroundings and the people you are with.

 MRF has a very respected reputation both Nationally and Internationally.
 You will be expected to uphold this reputation at all times – think of yourself as an MRF Ambassador when you are out and about, not only on work-related activities but also in your personal time.
 People look up to those who respect local customs and cultures, and MRF prides itself on leading this type of behaviour, and thus it is your responsibility to uphold this reputation while stationed at MRF.